mist64/cbmbus_doc/3 Commodore DOS.md

 ### Block Availability Map Commands

 The "`B-A`" and "`B-F`" commands allow marking a block as allocated or free in the "block availability map" (BAM).
 Allocating a block makes sure the filesystem won't use it.
-The `V` (validate) command will re-build the BAM from the filesystems metadata and undo any "`B-A`" commands.
+The `V` (validate) command will re-build the BAM from the filesystem's metadata and undo any "`B-A`" commands.

 | Name           | Syntax                                                | Description                     |
 |----------------|-------------------------------------------------------|---------------------------------|
 | BLOCK-ALLOCATE | `B-A` _medium_ _medium_ _track_ _sector_              | Allocate a block in the BAM     |
 | BLOCK-FREE     | `B-F` _medium_ _medium_ _track_ _sector_              | Free a block in the BAM         |

-Using the `U1`/`U2` commands together with `B-A` and `B-F` allow using free blocks on the disk for custom use without interfering with the filesystem's data structures. `B-A` will return the track and sector number of the next free block in case the one passed as an argument was already allocated.
+Using the `U1`/`U2` commands together with `B-A` and `B-F` allows using free blocks on the disk for custom use without interfering with the filesystem's data structures. `B-A` will return the track and sector number of the next free block in case the one passed as an argument was already allocated.
 Together with the knowledge that the first block on disk is track 1, sector 0, it is possible to allocate blocks for custom use without any knowledge of the disk layout.

-Similarly, a disk can be fully dumped by iterating over all tracks (starting with 1) and sectors (starting with 0) and skipping to sector 0 of the next track whenever an "ILLEGAL TRACK OR SECTOR" error is encountered.
+Similarly, a disk can be fully dumped by iterating over all tracks (starting with 1) and sectors (starting with 0) and skipping to sector 0 of the next track whenever an "ILLEGAL TRACK OR SECTOR" (66) error is encountered.

 ### "Random Access Files"

-The `B-R` and `B-W` commands have deceptive names and are part of a rarely used and practically deprecated feature: "Random Access Files".
+The `B-R` (block read) and `B-W` (block write) commands have deceptive names and are part of a rarely used and deeply confusing feature: "Random Access Files".

 While sequential files only allow sequential access to the file's data, and relative files restrict seeking within the file in record-size steps, the "Random Access File" API calls are meant to give the user a way to build files with arbitrary access patterns.